 CMS has spent $1.3 million on the crisis alert system, so far.

-“We have a substantial investment in it, more than $1 million with more than another half-million (dollars) expected by the vendor,” Winston said.
+“We have a substantial investment in it, more than $1 million with more than another half-million (dollars) expected by the vendor,” Winston said earlier this month.
 “Moreover, this system was installed with funds from our partners at the county.”

 Winston said the vendor was selected before he became superintendent, and he was not part of the decision-making process.